FIAF/FIAFcore-docs/README.md

 # FIAFcore-docs
-Documentation application for the [FIAFcore ontology](https://raw.githubusercontent.com/FIAF/FIAFcore/main/FIAFcore.ttl).
+Documentation for the [FIAFcore](https://github.com/FIAF/FIAFcore) ontology.

-## Dev deployment

-A local instance of the application can be run using the following command

->python3 app.py

-## Docker deployment
+**Build**

-The Docker image of the Flask app can be built using the following command
+Docker images for the documentation web app can be built by executing `./build.sh`

->docker build -t fiafcore-docs -f Dockerfile .

-The instance can then be deployed using Docker Compose via the following command

-> docker compose up -d
+Resulting images can be seen by running `docker images -a`

+**Deploy**

+Images can be deployed to containers by running `docker compose up -d`

+Resulting containers can be seen by running `docker ps`